Local Security

 In this section, we covered how to create a chroot environment.
 The chroot confines users and processes to this pseudo root location.
 It provides them limited access to the overall file system and to the software on the system.
 We can use this chroot to confine users and processes, like apache2 or human users.
 Any user listed in /etc/passwd can be chrooted, and most users listed in that file are services.

-Restricted a human user to a chrooted environment may not be necessary.
+Restricting a human user to a chrooted environment may not be necessary.
 On a multi-user system, proper education and training about the policies and uses of the system may be all that's needed.
 Alternatively, when creating user accounts, we could make their default shell rbash, or restricted bash. rbash limits access to a lot of Bash's main functions, and for added security, it can be used in conjunction with chroot.
+See man rbash for more details.

 In summary, if a stricter environment is needed, you know how to create a basic chroot environment.